raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

-that no response will be forthcoming, so it waits fruitlessly for the application-layer software to generate a response, until the Delayed ACK timer fires {{?RFC1122}} (typically 200 milliseconds) and only then does it send the TCP ack and window update.
+that no response will be forthcoming, so it waits fruitlessly for the application-layer software to generate a response, until the Delayed ACK timer fires {{?RFC1122}} (typically 200 milliseconds) and only then does it send the TCP ACK and window update.
 In conjunction with Nagle's Algorithm at the sender, this can delay the sender's transmission of its next (non-full-sized) TCP segment, while the sender is waiting for